anshlabs716/syskit/README.md

 3. Permissions
 4. Hardware support
 5. Whether the Lite version works
-6. Whether Android functionality requires Shizuku or root
+6. Whether the feature requires Shizuku or root on Android

 If the problem continues, open an issue with useful information about your environment.